Neighbours: The Finale: Plot

-Malcolm Kennedy visits his parents, Karl and Susan, for lunch without his girlfriend Izzy Hoyland, whom his parents do not get along with, as Karl previously had a relationship with Izzy while separated from Susan.
-Jane Harris also arrives to talk to Susan about her children and relationship troubles.
-Her partner, Clive Gibbons, tells Shane Ramsay that he is planning to get his relationship with Jane back on track.
-Izzy watches them and is then approached by Levi Canning, who tells her it is her turn to contribute to the Ramsay Street history book.
-Callum Rebecchi arrives at Number 30 ahead of his father, Toadfish Rebecchi's wedding to Melanie Pearson.
-Callum gives Melanie a glass pig ornament to welcome her into the family.
-Clive surprises Jane by dressing up as a gorillagram and reciting a poem to her.
-She is touched by the gesture, but they are interrupted by a motorcyclist.
+Malcolm Kennedy visits his parents, Karl and Susan, for lunch.
+Jane Harris also arrives to talk to Susan about her personal problems and her partner, Clive Gibbons, tells Shane Ramsay about his.
+Levi Canning asks Izzy to contribute to the Ramsay Street history book.
+Callum Rebecchi arrives home to attend his father Toadfish Rebecchi's wedding to Melanie Pearson.
+Clive surprises Jane by dressing up as a gorillagram.
+She is touched by the gesture, but they are interrupted by Mike Young on a motorcycle.
 Izzy becomes tearful as she reads the Kennedy family page in the history book.
-Meanwhile, Levi and Kyle Canning tell Karl and Susan that Kyle saw Izzy kissing Shane.
-The motorcyclist is revealed to be Mike Young, who comes to Lassiters Hotel to see his daughter Sam, and his old friend Paul Robinson.
-Karl and Susan visit Mal to tell him about Izzy and Shane, but discover that Izzy has already told him, and their relationship has ended.
-Izzy explains that the history book entry made her realise that she wants the type of love they share and their acceptance.
-She apologises to Mal for using him as a reason to return to Erinsborough.
-As Paul and Mike are catching up, Paul tells him Shane is buying Lassiters and they arrange a get-together in the complex.
-In The Waterhole, Jane tells Harold Bishop about Clive's gesture and the motorbike that ruined the moment.
-Outside, she bumps into Mike, who she had a relationship with over thirty years previously, causing her to drop a box of decorations.
-As he helps her pick them up, Sam suggests Jane joins them for drinks.
-At Number 30, Toadie voices his regrets that his friend Amy Greenwood will not be at the wedding, before she makes a sudden appearance.
-Amy explains that she ran away because she thought she had romantic feelings for Toadie, but Joel Samuels helped her realise that she was just lonely and scared of losing Toadie as a friend.
-Susan finds Izzy and thanks her for telling Mal the truth.
-She also tells her that she needs to find a way to like herself so she can be happy.
-Harold and Shane join Jane, Paul, Mike and Sam for drinks, where they reminisce about their friendships.
-Noticing the motorbike at the complex, Clive goes to confront the rider, until he sees Mike and greets him.
-Jane grows uncomfortable and leaves.
-Clive tells Mike that he is trying to win Jane back and then asks if Mike is back to reconcile with her, but Mike reassures Clive that he just came to see Sam.
+Mike goes to see his daughter Sam, and his old friend Paul Robinson.
+Karl and Susan visit Malcolm to tell him that Izzy and Shane kissed, but discover that Izzy has already told him, ending the relationship.
+Paul tells Mike that Shane is buying Lassiters and they arrange a get-together in the Lassiters complex.
+Jane meets Mike, whom she had previously dated, and she joins them for drinks.
+Toadie voices his regrets that his friend Amy Greenwood will not be at the wedding.
+Amy returns and explains that she ran away because she thought she had romantic feelings for Toadie, but Joel Samuels helped her realise otherwise.
+Susan finds Izzy, thanks her for being honest and tells her that she needs to find happiness.
+Harold and Shane join Jane, Paul, Mike and Sam, and they reminisce.
+An uncomfortable Jane leaves the group when Clive arrives and talks to Mike.
+Mike reassures Clive he is visiting Sam and does not want to reconcile with Jane.